-Latin America and the Caribbean have been a promising destination for venture capital and entrepreneurial capital for a long time and the latest figures continue to attract attention.
+Latin America and the Caribbean have been a promising destination for venture capital and entrepreneurial capital for a long time.
+And the latest figures continue to attract attention.
 Last year, the entrepreneurial capital industry received about $2B distributed in 463 transactions, almost double 2018’s figures.
-In addition, in just over a year, the number of unicorns- those mythical companies that reach a market valuation of more than $1B -within the region has multiplied.
+In just over a year, the number of unicorns –those mythical companies that reach a market valuation of more than $1B– within the region has multiplied.
 What’s going on?

 Read the original article in Spanish on El Pais.

 If you’d like to learn more about Susana García Robles, check out Episode 86 of the Crossing Borders episode.